LaxmanJonchhen12/Simple-Admin-Pannel/README.md

 # Try-Codes
-testing codes of admin panel
+simple admin pannel using html and css